National Flood Insurance Program

 - Post-disaster considerations and increased cost of compliance coverage

-DWR developed three California Model Floodplain Management Ordinances as tools to help communities meet the minimum requirements of the National Flood Insurance Program (NFIP).
-Communities choosing not to use a model ordinance must ensure their floodplain management ordinance meet the minimum requirements of the NFIP.
+DWR developed California Model Floodplain Management Ordinances and accompanying Instructions and Notes as tools to help communities meet the minimum requirements of the National Flood Insurance Program (NFIP).
+Also, DWR has also developed General Instructions for Higher Standards for Floodplain Management, along with guidance for specific higher standards.
+Communities choosing not to use a model ordinance must ensure their floodplain management ordinance meets the minimum requirements of the NFIP.
+Request copies of the ordinances, instructions, and other guidance by sending an email to DWR_NFIP@water.ca.gov.